 The bikes will have FLAT pedals.
 If you want to bring your own pedals, please bring your own shoes and also the necessary equipment to change the pedals.

 This tour is cycling with relatively short daily distances and minimal climbs.
 Approximately 90% of the tour is on quiet roads, 5% on dedicated bike paths and 5% on dirt or gravel roads.

 Nearest airport: Madrid, Spain

 Nearest train station: Segovia, Spain

 To get to Segovia, you can take an train from Madrid, which costs about €9 and takes 25 minutes.
 From the train station, you can take a taxi to the start hotel.
 Or you can book (in advance at time of booking) the local tour company's transfer from Madrid to Segovia for €130 per taxi.

 Nearest airport: Madrid, Spain

 Nearest train station: Sepulveda, Spain

-To get back to Madrid, you can book the local company's transfer from Sepulveda to Segovia for €70 per person and takes about one hour.
+To get back to Madrid, you can book the local company's transfer from Sepulveda to Segovia for €70 per taxi and takes about one hour.
 From Segovia, you can take a train to Madrid.
-Alternatively, you can book the local tour company's transfer from Sepulveda to Madrid for €135 per person.
+Alternatively, you can book the local tour company's transfer from Sepulveda to Madrid for €135 per taxi.
 Local transfers through the tour company need to be booked in advance at the time of booking.